 Cuningham Group architects Amy Kalar and Catherine Britt respond to both articles, offering their perspectives:

-We believe both articles have value – however, it is important to note that they are intended for very different audiences.
-For example, The Architect’s Newspaper defines itself as “the most authoritative voice on architecture and design in the United States” and, as such, is tailored to the architectural “in-crowd.”
-The New York Times speaks to a broader audience — one which includes readers with potentially little understanding of our industry.
+We believe both articles have value.
+However, they are intended for very different audiences.
+The Architect’s Newspaper defines itself as “the most authoritative voice on architecture and design in the United States” and is tailored to the architectural “in-crowd.”
+The New York Times speaks to a broader audience.
 That is why it is important that we not dismiss Arieff’s piece and others like it; they start new, vital conversations that would not otherwise occur outside of the industry.

-To further the conversation, we have isolated and outlined three basic facets of the architectural profession whose common understandings deserve serious reconsideration.
+To further the conversation, we outlined three basic facets of the architectural profession whose definitions deserve serious reconsideration:

-First, we must realize that our definition of “architect” is far too narrow.
-The industry has changed so much over the past few decades that to maintain the same understanding of what an “architect” is would be to ignore the ever-increasing number of ways in which a degree in architecture can be applied.
+Our definition of “architect” is far too narrow.
+The industry has changed so much over the past few decades that to maintain the same understanding of what an architect is would be to ignore the ever-increasing number of ways in which an architecture degree can be applied.
 Even architects who fit into the more traditional role of practice are not the isolated “starchitects” that popular media make them out to be.
 No single individual designs a skyscraper.
 Nor does an individual have all of the answers, the richness of all potential ideas, or even the capacity to deliver all on one’s own.
 Architecture is, in many ways, the ultimate team sport.
 And it’s on this team where gender equity is truly important.
 So, instead of asking where are all of the female architects, ask: what are they doing?
 Because the answer may surprise you.

-As discussed, the fallacy that there are relatively few highly-successful female architects is often perpetuated by the media.
+The fallacy that there are relatively few highly-successful female architects is often perpetuated by the media.
 In reality, our successes remain unknown because they are simply not talked about.
 As Gamolina argues, why don’t we begin to redefine success by “…writing about the myriad women who are doing exceptional, sensitive and important work while simultaneously running businesses, acting as caregivers, and making time to mentor?”
-A big first step here is basic awareness.
+A big first step here is increased visibility.

-A common misstep by industry thought leaders is to fuse one’s leadership status or ability with one’s formal standing within a firm.
-But, is it really that simple?
+A common misstep by industry thought leaders is to fuse one’s leadership status with one’s formal standing within a firm.
+Ask yourself: is it really that simple?
 Which specific job titles qualify as leadership roles?
-Systems for titling and advancement vary widely across architecture firms, making it nearly impossible to compare them across the industry.
 Where do you draw the line?
-How can such an intangible thing be quantified in such tangible terms, and is this being captured effectively?
-The metrics we use to measure “leadership” are outdated and in need of redefinition.
-There is still progress to be made.
-But to claim that women are largely absent from leadership roles within the architecture industry is to gloss over and undermine that vast amount of progress that we have already made.
-The great contributions, achievements and leadership of women in the architecture profession tend go unrecognized through these outdated formal systems of titling, advancement and recognition.
-And, it is important to note that these systems are the way that we currently communicate status to our allied professions, clients and the general public.
-Therefore, it stands to reason that people assume women are largely missing in leadership.
+How can an intangible thing like “leadership” be quantified in such tangible terms?
+Women’s contributions, achievements and leadership tend to go unrecognized because of these outdated formal systems of titling, advancement and recognition.
+On top of it all, these systems are how we communicate status to our allied professions, clients and the public.
+This then creates a disconnect which people mistake as a lack of leadership.

 These redefinitions may seem pedantic at first.
 What real change, you may ask, can re-contextualizing a few words make on one of the world’s oldest professions?
 A lot, we would argue.
 Over the long term, small shifts can have a great effect.
 An architecture professor once said, “when you’re an astronaut headed for the moon you don’t just aim and blast off expecting to get there.
 You make small corrections along the way to keep you on track.”
-So an inch here on Earth can mean miles at the moon.
-That is why it is so important for us to address the small things that we can change and take these issues seriously.
-At the end of the day, we aren’t simply fighting for equity within our profession, we are fighting for our industry’s future.
+By addressing the small things when and where possible, we can change these issues in a meaningful, lasting way.
+Just remember: at the end of the day, we aren’t simply fighting for equity within our profession, we are fighting for our industry’s future.